Category Archives: COVID 19

 Balance Sheet

 Most businesses can get their expenses underneath their revenue.
 It’s painful, but has to be done.
 It’s not the profit/loss that kills most companies, it’s the balance sheet.
 It is mortgages, institutional debt (term loans) and covenants that go with.
+Having other assets, such as crypto in Secure Cryptocurrency UK or other investments, can help diversify and provide more flexibility during tough times.
 Make sure you know your banker, high quality communication early will help.
 Your bank will usually put you out of business before your landlord or your vendors.

 Rate of Change in the Plan